Rigid models for 2-gerbes I: Chern-Simons geometry: The Chern--Simons bundle 2-gerbe

 To explain the 2-gerbe multiplication $M$ in more detail, recall that the multiplication map $\mult\colon (PG\ltimes \Omega G)^2 \to PG\ltimes \Omega G$ is given by $\mult(p,\gamma,q,\eta)=(pq,\Ad_{q^{-1}}(\gamma)\eta)$.
 Then $M$ arises from the isomorphism that on fibres looks like

-Here (1) is the isomorphism coming from the multiplicative structure on the $U(1)$-bundle, (2) and (4) come from the canonical trivialisation of $\widehat{\Omega G}^*\otimes \widehat{\Omega G} \to \Omega G$, and (3) comes from the lift of the adjoint action in Definition \ref{def:string_xmod} being a map of $U(1)$-bundles.
+In this chain of isomorphisms (1) is the isomorphism coming from the multiplicative structure on the $U(1)$-bundle, (2) and (4) come from the canonical trivialisation of $\widehat{\Omega G}^*\otimes \widehat{\Omega G} \to \Omega G$, and (3) comes from the lift of the adjoint action in Definition \ref{def:string_xmod} being a map of $U(1)$-bundles.
 The section $M$ itself is then the pullback of this section along the projection to $(PG\ltimes \Omega G)^2$